Education And Training Jobs in USA with Visa Sponsorship

 Which types of employers sponsor visas for education and training jobs?

-Universities and community colleges are the most consistent sponsors, and many qualify as cap-exempt H-1B employers, meaning you can file year-round without entering the lottery.
+Universities and community colleges are the most consistent sponsors, and many qualify as cap-exempt H-1B visa employers, meaning you can file year-round without entering the lottery.
 Large EdTech companies, corporate learning and development departments, and nonprofit training organizations also sponsor regularly.
 Smaller private training firms are less likely to have existing immigration infrastructure.
 Browse Migrate Mate to identify employers in this space with active sponsorship history.

 Does my degree field need to match my education or training role exactly?